 We recommend that you get your car’s brakes inspected once a year.
 If you are in West Texas, Midland, TX, Odessa, TX, Pecos County, TX, or the surrounding areas, you can bring your car to Premier Car Care Center.
 Since 2000, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Premier Car Care Center in Odessa, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Premier Car Care Center in Odessa, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 79762 area or nearby, you can give us a call or schedule an appointment with us online - Premier Car Care Center - YOU'VE TRIED THE REST, NOW YOU'RE AT THE BEST!.